Rozapz/Ottawa-Rental-Market-/README.md

  ![Image](Data/CPI_Ottawa_VS_canada.png)

 In the first graph, the all-item CPI of Canada is compared to the rent growth CPI that the initial data showed.
-In the second graph, the focus is Ottawa-Gatineau area.
+In the second graph, the focus is the Ottawa-Gatineau area.
 As the CPI is calculated using whole Canada rent from 2002, the CPI for Ottawa-Gatineau starts from 140.
-It can be seen that the trend is similar up to 2019 and afterward it rising more rapidly.
+It can be seen that the trend is similar up to 2019 and afterward, it rising more rapidly.